DedUndead/GyroCube-Prototype/hub/README.md

 }
 ```

-The reason the invalid messages are not dropped, is a potential oppotunity to use it for statistic.
+The reason the invalid messages are not dropped, is a potential opportunity to use them for statistics.
 For instance, keeping track of interference peaks or calculating data loss percentage.

 # Credit